 In states that license residential care homes, surveys on each elder care home are available at local licensing offices.
 Care homes are required to provide their most recent survey if it’s requested.

-“You can ask the homeowner for their recent survey results to find out if there are any citations,” Nelson says.
-“A social worker from the state completes these annually.”
+“You can ask the [care home] homeowner for their recent survey results to find out if there are any citations,” Nelson says.

 To learn more about care home and assisted living licensing in your state, check out our comprehensive guide to assisted living regulations.

-There are many different types of senior communities and care available.
-Contact our Senior Living Advisors to schedule tours, ask questions, and find more senior living resources.
+There are many different types of senior living communities and care types available depending on your loved one’s needs.
+Contact one of our Senior Living Advisors to schedule tours, ask questions, and find more senior living resources in your area.